sandervandorsten/azure-iothub-demo/README.md

 #HostName=rpi-iothub-pndvv72m6ihab.azure-devices.net;DeviceId=MyRaspberryPi;SharedAccessKey=bHnH82Pn21X0QPVkrFCban/XTEml5zAVR8YkiccgZPQ=
 ```

-- Now, open the `.env` file with a text editor and replace the string values s.t. it looks like this
+- Now, **open the** `.env` **file** with a text editor and replace the string values s.t. it looks like this
   ```bash
   DEVICE_ID="MyRaspberryPi"
   CONNECTION_STRING_IOT_DEVICE="HostName=rpi-iothub-pndvv72m6ihab.azure-devices.net;DeviceId=MyRaspberryPi;SharedAccessKey=bHnH82Pn21X0QPVkrFCban/XTEml5zAVR8YkiccgZPQ="
   CONNECTION_STRING_IOT_HUB="HostName=rpi-iothub-pndvv72m6ihab.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=BhkccChKy2ii4SdlXw00/1NtD0p6nssS0MIHoWqZODI="
   ```
 - Save the .env file and close it. . **This file contains credentials and should not be shared, or stored publicly!**
-- Now the configuration is finished, you can start the RaspberryPi simulation. the Simulated Raspberry Pi will:
+- Now the configuration is finished, **you can start the RaspberryPi simulation**. the Simulated Raspberry Pi will:
   - send a random temperature value every 3 seconds to the IoT Hub.
   - listen to it's IoT Hub for messages.
 Our function app will send messages to the device through the IoT Hub to start the fan if `temperature > 29` (as configured in our Stream Analytics Job).
 The fan will then be turned on for 10 seconds, and deactivated afterwards.
 Hence, if the temperature will stay above 29 degrees, the fan will stay on because the RaspberryPi will keep receiving messages to turn on the fan.
-- To start the Raspberry Pi simulation, re-use the second terminal window and execute the following commands:
+- **To start the Raspberry Pi simulation**, re-use the second terminal window and execute the following commands:
   ```bash
   # 6. navigate to the iothub folder and run the Raspberry Pi simulation
   cd src/iothub